 Sinus pressure may be one of the many symptoms of the common cold.
 In addition to sinus pressure, symptoms of a cold may include coughing, sneezing, nasal congestion, headache, minor body aches and fever.

-Handwashing is the most effective way to prevent colds.
+Handwashing is the most effective way to help prevent colds.
 If possible, one should avoid close, prolonged exposure to people who have colds.
 Daily diets should include foods such as fresh, dark-colored fruits and vegetables, which are rich in antioxidants that help support the immune system.
 Viruses causing the cold can survive hours on inanimate objects and skin.
 Therefore, cleaning household surfaces with antiviral disinfectant might also help prevent the spread of infection.

 Yes.
 Colds are caused by more than 200 different viruses.
 These viruses are spread by person-to-person contact through contaminated secretions on the fingers and hands and through particles in the air from sneezing and coughing.